kazantsevdmitriy01/ML_Project/README.md

 The main training algorithm takes JPEG images (265 x 265 pixels) from the CCSN dataset and splits them randomly into training (70%), validation (15%), and testing (15%) categories.
 The major parameter that can be altered to adjust machine learning fit is the learning rate.
 The learning rate for this program was set to 1e-5, a reduction from the initial 1e-4 learning rate.
-This change was made to reduce overfitting.
+This change was made to reduce over fitting.
 The confusion matrix and the learning progression are shown below.

 ![Confusion Matrix](Confusion_matrix_1.png.png)